David S. Heeschen

 Heeschen was elected to the National Academy of Sciences in 1971.
 He resigned as director in 1978, becoming again a member of the NRAO scientific staff.
 He contributed to the innovative design of the 100-meter Green Bank Telescope which, beginning operation in 2000, became the leading instrument of its kind in the world.
 His own research was on extragalactic radio sources.
 He played an active role in the 1970, 1980, and 1990 decadal reviews of astronomy and astrophysics.
 Among other honors, he was president of the American Astronomical Society (1980-1982), a fellow in the American Academy of Arts and Sciences, a member of the American Philosophical Society, and a recipient of the NSF Distinguished Public Service award.
 An enthusiastic pursuer of serial hobbies, he was at various times an ice skater, hiker, hunter, sports car enthusiast, yachtsman, and ham radio operator, the latter with high-speed ratings in Morse code.
-His marriage to Eloise (nee St. Clair) spanned from 1950 until her death in 2002.
+His marriage to Eloise (née St. Clair) spanned from 1950 until her death in 2002.

 Heeschen died at his home in Charlottesville, Virginia, in 2012 at the age of 86.
 His collected papers are in the NRAO archive.